lkrms/win10-unattended/README.md

 10. Add standalone `.msi` packages to the [MSI] directory for silent installation after Chocolatey packages

+11. Download updates from the [Microsoft Update Catalog] to the [Updates] directory for your install media

+    - "Dynamic Cumulative" updates are preferred where possible
+    - Directories with at least one `.cab` or `.msu` file are passed to `DISM /Add-Package`, one directory per run

-11. Add troubleshooting tools to the [Tools] directory
+12. Add troubleshooting tools to the [Tools] directory

-12. Copy the following files and directories to the root of a USB flash drive and connect it to the target system when booting into Windows Setup (alternatively, if installing Windows from a USB drive with sufficient capacity, you can copy everything to the root of the same drive rather than
+13. Copy the following files and directories to the root of a USB flash drive and connect it to the target system when booting into Windows Setup (alternatively, if installing Windows from a USB drive with sufficient capacity, you can copy everything to the root of the same drive rather than